loophp/collection/docs/pages/principles.rst

 Custom Callbacks
 ~~~~~~~~~~~~~~~~

-Many operations allow us to customize their behavior through custom callbacks.
-This gives us the power
+Many operations allow us to customize their behaviour through custom callbacks.
-to achieve what we need with the operation if the default behavior is not the best fit for our use case.
+This gives us the power to achieve what we need with the operation if the
+default behaviour is not the best fit for our use case.

-For example, by default the :ref:`same <Same>` operation will compare collection elements using
+For example, by default the :ref:`same <Same>` operation will compare collection
-strict equality (``===``).
-However, when dealing with objects we might want a different behavior:
+elements using strict equality (``===``).
+However, when dealing with objects we
+might want a different behaviour:

 .. code-block:: php